stx-advox/stacks-advocates/.github/ISSUE_TEMPLATE/advocates-sense-making--create-new.md

 - Any blockers?
 - What will happen over the next two weeks?

-## Stacks Governance Lab Updates
+## SIP Ready Updates

-See issues with the label `gov-lab` for more info.
+See issues with the label `SIP-ready` for more info.

 [https://github.com/stx-advox/stacks-advocates/labels/SIP-ready](https://github.com/stx-advox/stacks-advocates/labels/SIP-ready)